Ecgþeow

 The Wulfings were probably the same as the Wylfings mentioned in Widsith, and according to Widsith one of their lords was Helm.
 Hroðgar married Wealhþeow, a Helming lady, who thus likely belonged to the Wulfings, and this may explain why Ecgþeow went to Dane-Land particularly.
 Hroðgar may have been able to use his family ties to persuade the Wulfings to accept the wergild and end the feud.

-Hrōðgār interprets Beowulf's journey as a son's gratitude for what Hrōðgār had done for Beowulf's father.
+Hroðgar interprets Beowulf's journey as a son's gratitude for what Hrōðgār had done for Beowulf's father.

 At lines 2428–2429 we learn that the young Bēowulf was fostered and raised in the home of Hreðel starting when he was seven years old; Ecgþēow may have died by then, or the family may just have been following a custom.

 At lines 2813–2815 we learn that the thane Wiglaf is a Waegmunding; therefore his father Weohstan was in some way related to Ecgþeow.